There are two basic types of car transmissions in the world: Automatic and manual. Both channel the power generated by the engine to the drive wheels.

 If the term “driving dynamics” isn’t very high on your list of priorities, odds are the set-it-and-forget-it peace of mind provided by an automatic or a CVT is perfect for your needs.
 If you consider yourself an enthusiast — and if your commute isn’t 45 minutes of pure stop-and-go-driving — a car with a manual transmission is more engaging to drive.
 You might not have a choice, though, because many new cars offer only one type of transmission.

 If you’re ready to give a shift, keep in mind the list of new cars available with a manual transmission is steadily shrinking in the United States.
-Relatively affordable cars offered with a stick include the Volkswagen GTI, the Subaru Impreza, the Mazda MX-5 Miata/Fiat 124 Spider siblings, the Chevrolet Cruze, and the Toyota 86.
+Relatively affordable cars offered with a stick include the Volkswagen GTI, the Subaru Impreza, the Mazda MX-5 Miata/Fiat 124 Spider siblings, and the Toyota 86.
 More expensive models like the BMW M3, the Porsche 911, and the Jaguar F-Type also come with a manual, though you might have to special-order one.